Photo credit: digitaldesi | Flickr

 A third swimming beach is located just outside the park connected by the seawall.
 English Bay (or First) Beach is the city's most popular beach.
-There is a washroom, kayak rental facility, sand volleyball courts, and even a swimming raft with a large slide.
+There is a washroom, kayak and paddleboard rental facility, sand volleyball courts, and even a swimming raft with a large slide.

 In addition to these swimmable beaches and a natural water pool, Stanley Park also has many naturally rocky beach areas that are only accessible during low tide.
 These untouched, mostly hidden spots are home to an array of starfish, shellfish and other marine life.